vertica/vertica-containers/one-node-ce/README.md

 ```shell
 $ make IMAGE_NAME=one-node-ce TAG=latest VERTICA_DB_USER=vertica VERTICA_DB_UID=1200
 ```
-### Reducing file size

-After `Dockerfile_<distro>` installs the RPM or DEB file, it runs `tools/cleanup.sh`.
-This script trims the size of the distribution by removing less-commonly used files, and applies other file-size reduction techniques.

-## Testing the container
+## Test the image

-Test the container with the `run_tests.sh` script.
+After you [build the image](#build-the-image), test it with the `run_tests.sh` script.
 You can use the `make test` target to run `run_tests.sh`, or you can run the script directly.

-### run_tests.sh
-The `run_tests.sh` script verifies that the container can execute Vertica and some of the additional libraries.

-> **IMPORTANT**: `run_tests.sh` requires a [local copy of the vsql client](#getting-a-local-copy-of-vsql).
+> **IMPORTANT**: `run_tests.sh` requires a [local copy of the vsql client](#get-a-local-copy-of-vsql).

-The script uses the Vertica port number `5433`, so you must stop any existing Vertica server on your test system before you test your container.

-The test uses your image to create a new container with a unique tag and volume.
-Because the test sets up the optional libraries and creates the VMart database, creating a new container can take up to three minutes.
+`run_tests.sh` uses your image to create a new container with a unique tag and volume, then verifies that the container can execute Vertica and some additional libraries.
+Because the test configures optional libraries and creates the VMart database, creating a new container can take up to three minutes.

+> ****IMPORTANT**: The script uses the Vertica port number `5433`.
+You must stop any existing Vertica server on your test system before you test your container.

+### Test output
 If the tests pass, `All tests passed` is displayed at the end of the output, and the script exits with a `0` exit status.
 If the test fails with errors, the output contains `ERROR: <description>`, where `<description>` is a description of the error.

+### Debug errors

-You can run the script with the `-k` argument to retain the container and make it available for examination after testing:
+You can run the script with the `-k` argument to retain the container and examine it after testing:

 ```shell
 $ ./run-test.sh -k